 Manchester Biomedical Research Centre PhD studentships

-The NIHR Manchester Biomedical Research Centre (MBRC) is a partnership between Central Manchester University Hospitals NHS Foundation Trust (CMFT) and The University of Manchester.
+The NIHR Manchester Biomedical Research Centre (MBRC) is a partnership between Manchester University Foundation Trust (MFT) and The University of Manchester.

 The MBRC brings together expertise from across the city to accelerate new discoveries through translational research that will improve health.
 The BRC delivery partners are:

 - Manchester University Foundation Trust (MFT)

 - Salford Royal NHS Foundation Trust

 - The Christie Hospital NHS Foundation Trust (The Christie)

 - The University of Manchester

 Supported by the Manchester Academic Health Science Centre (MAHSC), the MBRC will help clinicians to move towards a more proactive approach to medicine by applying the P4 principles:

 - Prevent disease